harrisson-li/smart_ec/C#/ET2/ET2/README.md

 ﻿## Guide to configurate ET2

 Thanks for choosing ET2.
 This is a guide to help you configurate this tool.
-All configration are place in `public` or `private` settings folder.
+All configration are placed in `public` or `private` settings folder.

 ### 1. Public Settings Folder